Using Nametag in Tines Stories

 - Username:

-(or anything, this isn’t used) - Password:
+(the value doesn’t matter, it isn’t used) - Password:

 - Username: